lachatak/scalaworkshop/basics/Futures.md

     val asyncOne : Future[Int] = Future { Thread.sleep(1000); x = 1 }

+Seem to be very easy :)

-This will fail because - in order to create Future you have to provide a way of creating/getting the execution thread.
-This is done by implicit parameter (ec : ExecutionContext).
+Unfortunately this will fail because in order to create Future you have to provide a way of creating/getting the execution thread.
+This is done by implicit parameter of the future contructor:

+    def apply[T](body: =>T)(implicit executor: ExecutionContext)

-Not going into details - if you want to use standard Scalas thread pool, you shoud add the following line to your imports:
+Not going into details - if you want to usestandard Scalas thread pool, you shoud add the following line to your imports:

      import scala.concurrent.ExecutionContext.Implicits.global

-While futures are synchronous, we can also future which is synchronous (which means it holds already processed computation).
+While futures are asynchronous, we can also future which is synchronous (which means it holds already processed computation).
 This is useful in tests:

     val syncOne: Future[Int] = Future.successful(1)

+# Promise

+Future has it's close sibling which is a *Promise*.
+Promise is kind of builder of the future.
+You can make the promise that you will provide the value, and the you may fulfill the promise.
+From the promise you can derive the future.

+    val p : Promise[Int] = Promise[Int]
+    val f : Future[Int] = p.future
+    p.complete(Success(16))

+Each promise can be completed only once.
+Any subsequent calls to *complete* will be ignored.
+Completing the promise makes the result of

 # What can we do with future?